Local Offer for SEND

 All parents are encouraged to contribute to their child’s education.
 This may be through:

 - Discussions with the class teacher

 - During discussions with the head teacher or SENDco.

 - Parents/carers are encouraged to comment on their child’s support plan.

 - Parents/carers are encouraged to attend parental workshops which take place in school throughout the year.

 Who can I contact for further information?

 Nicol Mere hopes that this document helps to answer your questions.
 However, if there is anything else you would like to know please telephone 01942 720871.

-This SEN information report was reviewed by parents and governors in September 2015.
+This SEND information report was reviewed by parents and governors in September 2015.